Seven Seas Voyager

-Seven Seas Voyager is a cruise ship for Regent Seven Seas Cruises headquartered in Miami, Florida.
+Seven Seas Voyager is a cruise ship operated by Regent Seven Seas Cruises.
 She entered service in 2003.
 Every cabin on board is a suite with a balcony.
 In 2006, a Forbes article listed the Asia leg of the Voyagers world cruise as the most expensive cruise in the Asia region.

 Incidents

 2010 accident

-On 14 March 2010, as Seven Seas Voyager sailed out of Victoria Harbour in Hong Kong, it collided with the stern of a Star Ferry, Twinkling Star, and caused minor damage to the ferry.
+On 14 March 2010, as Seven Seas Voyager sailed out of Victoria Harbour, Hong Kong, it collided with the stern of a Star Ferry, Twinkling Star, and caused minor damage to the ferry.
 No one was injured.

 2013 incident

 On 3 February 2013, Jackie Kastrinelis, of Groveland, Massachusetts, was found dead inside her cabin on the Seven Seas Voyager in Darwin Harbour, Australia.
 The 24-year-old woman had been a crew member since 2011 and was the lead singer in the ship's musical show.
 Circumstances surrounding Jackie's death included a head injury the night before during a rehearsal, medication given by a doctor on the ship, and romantic relationships with a few crew members.
 The official reasoning behind the death of Jackie Kastrinelis was "sudden unexplained death syndrome".